junxit/us-congress-bills-113/bill.md

 # S. RES.
 214

-> Designating the week of October 13, 2013, through October 19, 2013, as “National Case Management Week” to recognize the value of case management in improving healthcare outcomes for patients.
+> Designating the week of October 13, 2013, through October 19, 2013, as National Case Management Week to recognize the value of case management in improving healthcare outcomes for patients.

 ## Preamble